 I was asked today, “How do you manage to juggle so many projects simultaneously?”
-It’s a good question, one that made me think.
+It’s a good question, one that made me stop and think.
 I honestly prefer to have various projects all going at the same time, like pots bubbling on a stove.
 It sparks me on a creative level.

-Not all writers enjoy this style though.
+Not all writers enjoy this style of operation though.
 It is important that you as a writer find the client load that works for you!
 Some writers like to work steadily on one project until it is done, before picking up the next project.
-That’s fine!
+That’s totally fine!
 There is no “right” answer here.

-So how do I juggle multiple projects?
+So, how do I juggle multiple projects?

 - Admin: contracts, agreements, etc.

 - Chapters: my ongoing work on a book

 - Completed drafts: I keep all versions of the book for future reference